 To change your logo go to the 'Page Master' under the 'Design' menu

 Everyone who has sailed through the Sound of Luing must have noticed Kilmory Lodge, so obvious up on the hill, the only inhabitable house on the island as far as I can see.
 Close up it is bigger than it appears from the sea with extensive steadings, and it seems very well maintained and appointed.
-Presumably the owners come here from time to time but I have never seen a soul moving on Scarba on the many occasions I have sailed by.
+Presumably the owner, Shane Cadzow whose family invented the Luing breed of cattle, comes here from time to time, maybe to shoot things.
+But I have never seen a soul moving on Scarba on the many occasions I have sailed by.
 It is essentially uninhabited.

-There is a ruined 14th century chapel and burial ground down by the shore below Kilmory Lodge I have not visited - Cille Mhoire an Caibel.
+There is a ruined 14th century chapel and burial ground somewhere down by the shore below Kilmory Lodge I have not visited — Cille Mhoire an Caibel.
+I think it is difficult to find.

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE